mmb-irb/MDDB-workflow/docs/source/input.rst

 - Pockets: Residues close to the boundary may be considered to have pockets while they have not.

 .. tip::
    This isn't really possible because fpocket doesn't allow you to intelligently "discard" atoms.
-If you remove atoms so it doesn't find pockets in them, pockets can appear in the sites occupied by those atoms.
+   If you remove atoms so it doesn't find pockets in them then pockets can appear in the sites occupied by those atoms.
    For now, we discard the entire analysis when there's something in PBC and that's it.

 - Clusters: Since Clustering is RMSD-based it has the same limitations